AMATA COLEMAN RADEWAGEN

 The Congresswoman is active with the Natural Resources Committee on issues of health, education, welfare, political status, and all economic and social programs concerning the U.S. territories of American Samoa, Guam, Puerto Rico, the Commonwealth of Northern Marianas Islands (CNMI) and the U.S. Virgin Islands (USVI) and the Freely Associated States (FAS) of Republic of Palau, the Republic of the Marshall Islands (RMI), and the Federated States of Micronesia (RMI), in addition to overseeing policies affecting the 562 Federally recognized Indian Tribes in the United States.

-Congresswoman Radewagen also serves on the House Veterans’ Affairs Committee and two of its Subcopommittees: the Subcommittee on Health, along with the Subcommittee on Disability Assistance and Memorial Affairs, where she advocates on behalf of all service men and women from all branches of service.
+Congresswoman Radewagen also serves on the House Veterans’ Affairs Committee and two of its Subcommittees: The Subcommittee on Health, along with the Subcommittee on Disability Assistance and Memorial Affairs, where she advocates on behalf of all service men and women from all branches of service.

-She also is a senior Member of the House Small Business Administration Committee, where she serves as Chair of the Subcommittee on Health and Technology.
+She also is a senior Member of the House Small Business Administration Committee, where she serves as Vice Ranking Member of the full Committee.

 In late 2015, she had her bill, H.R.
 2617, unanimously passed by the House and Senate, which became Public Law No: 114-61 on October 17, 2015, amending the Fair Minimum Wage Act of 2007 to prescribe a balanced increase for both employers and employees of $0.40 per hour incremental wage increase in the transitional minimum wage for each American Samoa industry, beginning on September 30, 2015, and on September 30 triennially thereafter.
 This approach assured the continued long term preservation of the tuna industry in American Samoa, the region’s largest employing industry.